amoraric/TuringMachine/REPONSES.md

 -----------------------------------------------------------------------------------

-# TD2: Héritage
+# TD2: Heritage

 ## Question 1:
 1. **(3.0, 6.0) - FF0000FF
       x: 3.0
       color: FF0000FF**
-2. La ligne *System.out.println("color : " + String.format("%08X", p.getColor()));* car ce point n’a plus de methode “getColor()”.
-Si on la supprime on n’a plus d’erreur.
+2. The line *System.out.println("color : " + String.format("%08X", p.getColor()));* because this point doesn't have the method “getColor()” anymore.
+If we remove it we don't get an error anymore.
-3. Non, car on essaye d’initier un constructeur de Point pour un objet de type ColoredPoint
+3. No, because we try to initiate a constructor of Point for an object of type ColoredPoint
-4. Non, car on essaye d’acceder a une valeur privee de Point
+4. No, because we try to access a private value of Point
 5. *java: cyclic inheritance involving TP2.ColoredPoint*
 6. *java: cannot inherit from final TP2.Point*
-7. C’est fait
+7. Done

 ## Question 2:
-1. Oui, parce que toutes les classes heritent d’Object, donc on peut referencer une instance de la classe Point avec une variable de type Object
+1. Yes, because all the classes inherit from Object, so we can reference an instance of the class Point with a variable of type Object
-2. Egalement
+2. The same as above
-3. Oui, elle est definie dans la classe Object.
-On peut l’appeler sur un objet de type ColoredPoint, car toute classe herite d’Object
+3. Yes, it is defined in the Object class.
+We can call it on an object of type ColoredPaint, because all the classes inherit from Object
-4. C’est fait
+4. Done

 ## Question 3:
 1. *java: call to super must be first statement in constructor*
 2. *java: constructor Point in class TP2.Point cannot be applied to given types;* Ca sert a faire appel au constructeur de la classe de laquelle on herite
-3. Non, car maintenant on n’est plus oblige de definir les coordonnees x, y car il y a un constructeur qui les initie a 0 par defaut
+3. No, because now we're no longer obliged to define the coordinates of x and y because there's a constructor that initiates them at 0 each by default
-4. C’est fait
+4. Done

 ## Question 4:
 1. **Constructor of A